 You need a first aid kit

-It’s safe to throw an axe, but things happen.
+Axe throwing is safe, but things happen.
+Even advanced axe throwers know this to be true.
 Be sure you have a fully-stocked first aid kit nearby.
-Make sure it has all the bandages, band-aids, and tourniquets you could ever need.
+Make sure it has all the bandages, band-aids, and tourniquets you could ever need should someone receive an injury from an axe blade.

 Make sure someone else knows where you’ll be

-If you’re heading to the woods to throw an axe, make sure someone else knows where you are and when you’re coming home.
+If you’re heading to the woods for some axe throwing, make sure someone else knows where you are and when you’re coming home.
 I’m a big proponent of this, and it could save both your life and the life of one of your family members.

 Q. Do throwing axes need to be balanced?

 There’s a misconception that you need to use an axe specifically designed for throwing.
 The reality is that you can throw any axe.
-Lumberjacks started axe-throwing competitions with rudimentary axes centuries ago.
-A balanced axe meant for throwing might help, but it’s not necessary.
+Lumberjacks started axe-throwing competitions with a rudimentary felling axe centuries ago.
+A balanced axe blade meant for throwing might help, but it’s not necessary.

 Q. Is axe throwing fun?